Docs · API reference

 Verify the signature

-3. Verify with the miaPOS public key fetched from GET /ecomm/api/v1/public-key.
+3. Base64-decode signature.
+Verify with SHA256withRSA (RSASSA-PKCS1-v1_5) using the miaPOS public key from GET /api/v1/public-key.

-• payment.failed — declined by payer's bank or scheme
+• FAILED — declined or aborted